UPPMAX/HPC-python/docs/index.rst

          - use the app with user: ``<user>@rackham-gui.uppmax.uu.se``
          - or go to https://rackham-gui.uppmax.uu.se

-           - here, youäll need two factor authentication.
+           - here, you'll need two factor authentication.

       - Create a working directory where you can code along.
 We recommend creating it under the course project storage directory